 Making Unstuffed Egg Roll Skillet Dinner:

 This recipe couldn’t be easier and it’s so customizable.
 I started out with a pound of ground meat and 3/4’s of a head of cabbage along with the other veggies and I came up with that ratio because that’s how much cabbage fits in my biggest, 12″ skillet.
 If you want, you can play around with those ratios, less meat, more cabbage, less cabbage, more of the other veggies.
 You can even go vegetarian.
+And you can use a bag of coleslaw mix if you’d rather.
 Whatever floats your boat.
 You just can’t go wrong.

 Saving Money on Unstuffed Egg Roll Skillet Dinner:

 This is a skillet full of goodness at a super budget price.
 Really inexpensive as is, there are a few shopping strategies that can apply to lower the cost even more.